RYA Radar Course

 Radar Target plotting a target on the screen onto a plotting sheet.

-We plot a target on the screen using the VRM and the EBL, we then plot this onto a plotting sheet to work out the CPA, TCPA and the vessels course and speed.
+We display a target on the screen using the VRM and EBL, and then transfer this information onto a plotting sheet to determine the CPA, TCPA, and the vessel's course and speed.

 Stationary Buoys and Ships